 Moreover, the JuJuBe B.F.F. makes use of durable material for its creation, which more than justifies the price tag.
-The teflon coated fabric is stain-resistant and washable, making it extremely low maintenance.
-Apart from being durable the touch and feel of the fabric feels like an upgrade from polyester and nylon.
+The Teflon coated fabric is stain-resistant and washable, making it extremely low maintenance.
+Apart from being durable the touch and feel of the fabric feel like an upgrade from polyester and nylon.

-The real feature that makes the JuJuBe a complete winner is the organisational capability of the bag.
-The bag isn’t too large to be uncomfortable, but still offers significant space and organisation options.
+The real feature that makes the JuJuBe a complete winner is the organizational capability of the bag.
+The bag isn’t too large to be uncomfortable but still offers significant space and organization options.
 The main compartment is big enough to carry essentials and some extra and bulky items.

 Insulated with Thinsulate, which is as good as insulation materials get, the water bottle compartments can comfortably hold bottles and sippy cups.
 However, if you are carrying milk or baby formula on a day-long trip, it is advisable to use an ice pack to maintain safe temperatures within the bag.

 The range features floral shades such as the “Sakura At Dusk” or the “Queen Of The Nile”, perfect for parents that love chic designs.
-The blacked out “Onyx” collection features more serious colours for those that like more basic, subdued colours.
+The blacked-out “Onyx” collection features more serious colors for those that like more basic, subdued colors.

 If you (or your child) are a Hello Kitty or Tokidoki fan, you would be apprised to know about the JuJuBe collaboration design editions.

-The changing pad is perhaps the Krytonite of the JuJuBe.
-While it is made from high quality material, it is the smallest of all the changing pads we tested.
+The changing pad is perhaps the Kryptonite of the JuJuBe.
+While it is made from high-quality material, it is the smallest of all the changing pads we tested.
 Apart from size, the changing pad is great is all other aspects.

 - The JuJuBe B.F.F. offers the perfect amalgamation of style with functionality.